 However, if you’re going to bring them candy or other food, make sure it’s store-bought and sealed.
 I understand that baking something shows that you really took time and trouble to create something special for the crew, but don’t do it.
 Chances are they can’t eat anything that’s not factory-sealed.
 They don’t know you, and they can’t be sure you haven’t put something in those brownies.

-Added in December 2019: Since I wrote this article, I’ve continued bringing chocolates.
+Added in December 2019 and still true in October 2021: Since I wrote this article, I’ve continued bringing chocolates.
 They are still warmly received and the repercussions vary from being treated exactly the same as the rest of the passengers, to getting handed amenity kits from business class, to being offered free drinks on budget flights where you normally have to pay.

 I’ve still never been upgraded, but that’s okay.
 I keep doing it because I like to.
 Judging by the reactions I get every time, it’s still a very unusual thing.